Marketing and Communications works within client budgets to meet print, production, media, and other associated needs.

 If a writer is unavailable, please have someone from the department or college write the story or consider hiring a freelance writer.
 Text should be supplied in a Word document.

 Please consult the University Brand Guidelines (PDF) for more information.

-After a plan has been established, please complete and submit to the appropriate Account Director a Project Request Form (PDF).
+After establishing a plan, please complete and submit a Project Request Form (PDF) to the appropriate Account Director.

 St. John's Extensis Photo Gallery